-In March 2011, the Scottish Government published its first ever strategy for Critical Infrastructure Resilience (CIR) in Scotland - 'Secure and Resilient - A Strategic Framework for Critical National Infrastructure in Scotland.'
+In March 2011, the Scottish Government published its first ever strategy for Critical Infrastructure Resilience (CIR) in Scotland - 'Secure and Resilient - A Strategic Framework for Critical National Infrastructure in Scotland.'3 - is there a link?
 The strategy was based on a clearly defined purpose, a common vision and a set of established principles that provided an excellent foundation on which to build our Critical Infrastructure Resilience (CIR) programme in Scotland.
 Indeed, the strategy and the wider delivery programme has also helped to establish Scotland as a world leader in the field of CIR.